oracle-quickstart/oci-cloudnative/src/docs/content/cloud/deployment.md

     > The above command will deploy the OCI Service Broker using an embedded etcd instance.
 It is not recommended to deploy the OCI Service Broker using an embedded etcd instance and tls disabled in production environments, instead a separate etcd cluster should be setup and used by the OCI Service Broker.

-    > For the mushop `helm` deployment, the OCI Service Broker **MUST** be installed
-    > on the same namespace used by the `setup` chart.
-For convenience, the documentation
-    > commands defaults both the `setup` and OCI Service Broker charts to use
-    > the `mushop-utilities` namespace.
+    **Note:** For the mushop `helm` deployment, the OCI Service Broker **MUST** be installed on the same namespace used by the `setup` chart.
+For convenience, the documentation commands defaults both the `setup` and OCI Service Broker charts to use the `mushop-utilities` namespace.

 1. Next utilize the OCI Service Broker implementation to provision services by installing the included `provision` chart: